-Opportunities for individuals or couples to stay for long durations on a pre-determined full-hookup site for free are available seasonally.
+There are several long-term volunteer opportunities that are available on a seasonal basis for the public to pitch in at West Point Lake.
+Often times these individuals stay for long durations on a pre-determined full-hookup campsite for free.
 During the winter season (October - February) positions are available in the volunteer village, beach area Day-Use Parks (winter sitter) and campgrounds (Park Host).
 During the summer recreation season (March - September) positions are available in the Volunteer Village and beach area Day-Use Parks (Park Host).

 Positions in the Day-Use Parks have a flexible time schedule during the winter season.
 Volunteers act both as Winter Sitters as well as performing other tasks in surrounding Day-Use Parks.
 During the summer recreation season, Park Hosts in Day-Use Parks rotate on a 4 day on/off schedule.
 Duties during the summer include assisting visitors with day-use fees, monitoring the park for vandalism and rule compliance, maintaining a life jacket loaner station and conducting water safety programs.

 Positions for couplesare only available during the winter season in R. Shaefer Heard Campground as Park Host during the period of October - March.
 Two host sites are filled using volunteers and campground operations adjust to this change.
 Gatehouse hours are reduced from the summer months and half the campground is closed.
 Volunteers are trained on-site to perform basic gatehouse operations, work on a pre-determined rotation schedule and perform park inspections regularly.